 I have to be honest, I never even considered not taking Alannah to Hiroshima on our recent visit to Japan.
 Since then a lot of people have actually queried whether I took her or not making me start to wonder why I never gave it a second thought.
 I even had an older American lady approach me at Hiroshima and thank me for taking her.
 She said it is something all children can learn from.
+The Hiroshima Peace Memorial is one of the best attractions in Hiroshima and must not be missed.

 I have to agree with her, the Japanese have done a brilliant job of preserving the area to ensure that going forward everyone who visits, will fully understand the complete and utter devastation that was experienced here on August 6, 1945.
 Alannah studies Japanese at school here in Australia and had a good understanding of what happened here before she arrived in Japan.